tosofto/Solana-deposit-and-withdraw-contract/README.md

-Implement first contract with "Deposit" and "Withdraw" function
+Implement first contract with "Deposit" and "Withdraw" functions